Sciencethebird/CGI_Lab_Programming_HW/p03/README.md

 is
 a
 string
-this # the original string is spilt by previous operation
+this # the original string is spilt due to the previous operation
 ```